-For implementation, $\NO_s$ adopts a circular padding along the projection angle ($\theta$) dimension of the sinogram to account for the inherent periodicity of projection data.
-Projections at $\theta = 0$ and $\theta = 180^\circ$ correspond to parallel beam paths and are therefore identical up to a flip along the detector ($r$) axis.
-More generally, the projection at $\theta = 180^\circ + \alpha$ is equivalent to the projection at $\theta = \alpha$ after a flip along the detector ($r$) axis.
-To preserve this physical continuity, we implement a modified circular padding scheme in which the boundary data is flipped along the detector ($r$) axis before being wrapped around in the projection angle ($\theta$) axis.
+\textbf{Rotation-Equivariant Convolution}.
+Parallel-beam CT induces two symmetries on the sinogram $\p(\theta,r)$: (i) rotation of the image by $\phi$ is a \emph{shift in view angle} of the sinogram, $(\p \!\circ\!
+R_\phi)(\theta,r) \;=\; \p(\theta-\phi,r),$ and (ii) $ \p(\theta+\pi,r)\;=\;\p(\theta,-r) $ (the $\pi$-periodicity-with-flip identity).
+We design $\NO_s$ to be rotation-equivariant (see Supp.~\ref{sec:roteq}).
+For implementation, $\NO_s$ adopts a circular padding along the projection angle ($\theta$) axis of the sinogram to account for the inherent periodicity of projection data.
+Projections at $\theta = 0$ and $\theta = 180^\circ$ correspond to parallel beam paths and are therefore identical up to a flip along the detector $r$ axis.
+More generally, the projection at $\theta = 180^\circ + \alpha$ is equivalent to the projection at $\theta = \alpha$ after a flip along the detector $r$ axis.
+To preserve this physical continuity, we use a modified circular padding scheme that first flips the boundary data along the detector $r$ axis and then wraps it around the projection angle $\theta$ axis.

-We visualize the equivariant design in Fig.\ref{fig:rot_eq_visualization}b.
+We visualize the equivariant design in Fig.~\ref{fig:rot_eq_visualization}b.
 This design choice is significant for two reasons.
 1) it provides physically consistent boundary conditions in $\NO_s$, preventing discontinuities at $\theta = 0$ and $\theta = 180^\circ$ and the artifacts they can cause.
 2) It enhances rotational robustness by aligning the network’s inductive biases with the geometry of the sinogram domain.
 Since DISCO operators in $\NO_s$ act over the $(r, \theta)$ axes, which we treat as rectangular axes for NO learning, rotational transformations of the image $x$ manifest as translations along these axes, which can be naturally modeled by the translational equivariance of DISCO.
 As this periodicity arises only along the angular dimension, we apply flipped circular padding along $\theta$ and standard reflective padding along $r$.